5 minutes here for Ninjakato.

 Learn what bullying is, before you decide to throw THAT

-type of tantrum as a shitty confetti.
+type of tantrum as a stupid confetti.
 What is bullying?

 Here what bullying actually is: